Skip to main content

 Need help conducting research?
 Contact one of our professional librarians via phone, email or chat and start your own personal research session.
 You can also find a full list of library contacts.

 For students using the main campus, Shapiro Library moved into the Library Learning Commons building on September 2, 2014.
-In addition to library services, the Library Learning Commons also includes an IT help desk, the Wolak Learning Center, the Zachos Commons Café and the Innovation Lab and Makerspace.
+In addition to library services, the Library Learning Commons also includes an IT help desk, the Wolak Learning Center, and the Innovation Lab and Makerspace.
 This 50,000 square foot, $18 million building is located at the center of campus and provides a beautiful, state-of-the-art facility for students to conduct their academic work.

 Library Mission Statement